🩺 Diabetes for UK GPs

 Benefits:

-- Significant weight loss (5-10kg with semaglutide)
+- Significant weight loss (5–10+ kg with semaglutide)

-- Cardiovascular benefits
+- Cardiovascular benefits in established ASCVD

-- No hypoglycaemia risk (when used alone)
+- No hypoglycaemia risk when used alone

-- Once-weekly dosing available
+- Once-weekly subcutaneous injection available (semaglutide, dulaglutide)

-- Nausea, vomiting (common initially, usually settles)
+- Nausea, vomiting (common initially, usually settles with titration)

 - Injection site reactions